-Jules is a singer, songwriter and guitarist from Edinburgh, Scotland, currently based in Stockton-on-Tees in England.
+Jules is a singer, songwriter and guitarist from Edinburgh, Scotland.
 Jules Reed is the 'alter ego' of classical composer Julian Wagstaff (see julianwagstaff.com).

-Jules is delighted to confirm that he will be playing a free concert at the Crafty Cock pub in Billingham, Stockton-on-Tees at 7.30pm on Sunday 2 December 2018.
+Jules is delighted to confirm that he will be playing a free concert at the Crafty Cock pub in Billingham, Stockton-on-Tees at 7.30pm on Sunday 6 October 2019.
 This is a great little craft beer pub, with a friendly crowd and regular live music.
 Jules will perform two sets, the first consisting mainly of songs from The Firrenes' album Door Too Wide (on which he played and sang), while the second will focus on classic rock and pop covers.
-Definitely an evening not to be missed!
+Jules will be joined for this show by The Firrenes' bass player/vocalist Walt Cumming - definitely an evening not to be missed!

 You can preview the Firrenes album and watch an accompanying video (which Jules appears in) by clicking the images below: